PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Technical Validation

 \subsubsection{Implementation of the Hierarchical Correction Pipeline}

-First, we leveraged the dataset's own internal knowledge to mine all 16,486 questions from the Visual Attribute Grounding category.
-These contained expert-phrased, canonical descriptions of visual symptoms (e.g., "Does the leaf exhibit dark, concentric 'bullseye' rings?").
-We programmatically extracted these descriptions and mapped them to key symptom words (e.g., 'bullseye' $\to$ "dark, concentric 'bullseye' rings"), creating a \texttt{canonical\_phrase map}.
+First, we leveraged the dataset's own internal knowledge to mine all 57,200 questions from the Visual Attribute Grounding category.
+These contained expert-phrased canonical descriptions of visual symptoms (e.g., ``Does the leaf exhibit dark, concentric `bullseye' rings?'').
+We programmatically extracted these descriptions and mapped them to key symptom words (e.g., `bullseye' $\to$ ``dark, concentric `bullseye' rings''), creating a \texttt{canonical\_phrase\_map}.

 To enhance counterfactual specificity we adopted a simple, defensible rule: fix when verifiable; delete when not.
-Any QA pair was verifiable when it contained all three of the following: (i) valid \texttt{crop\_disease} provenance, (ii) a \texttt{disease\_keyword} that maps to a condition, and (iii) an expert symptom phrase for that condition.
-If any element above was missing (e.g., generic answer like "The plant is healthy."), we deleted the QA pair.
-We then regenerated the valid counterfactual answers with the template: "A healthy leaf would not show … [canonical symptom] …".
-We refrained from using LLM models for question refinement to eliminate hallucination risk and preserve traceability.
+A QA pair was considered verifiable when it contained all three of the following: (i) valid \texttt{crop\_disease} provenance, (ii) a \texttt{disease\_keyword} that mapped to a condition, and (iii) an expert symptom phrase for that condition.
+If any element above was missing (e.g., a generic answer such as ``The plant is healthy.''), the QA pair was deleted.
+We then regenerated the valid counterfactual answers using the template: ``A healthy leaf would not show \ldots [canonical symptom] \ldots''.
+We refrained from using LLMs for question refinement to eliminate hallucination risk and preserve traceability.
 The numerical effect of the process on the counterfactual question category is shown in \autoref{tab:quant outcome}.

-This ensured every surviving counterfactual answer was logically responsive, symptom‑grounded, and reproducible from code and maps.
+This ensured every surviving counterfactual answer was logically responsive, symptom-grounded, and reproducible from code and maps.
+A further 27,481 counterfactual pairs whose answers were deterministically grounded in the Disease Knowledge Base at generation time were exempt from this pipeline and merged with the 34,300 corrected pairs, yielding the 61,781 counterfactual pairs in the final corpus.